Altinn/altinn-studio-docs/content/app/monitoring/_index.en.md

 but we are aiming to support this during the autumn of 2024.
 {{% /notice %}}

+To get started with monitoring in you app, see [monitoring quick start guide](/app/monitoring/quick-start).

 This documentation contains information needed to support app developers and service owners in operating, monitoring/observing and instrumenting applications on the Altinn 3 platform.

 This includes

 * [How are apps instrumented](/app/monitoring/instrumentation)